 So, one key step is to partner with your employees.

 When to start HR function

 “I strongly recommend that as a business gets above the 15-20 employee range, the owner set up some sort of human resource function, and get some assistance in designing job descriptions, recruitment policies, pre-tests, application forms and very importantly – interview policies and procedures,” he suggested.
-Here’s a checklist of strategies to succeed as a new manager.

 1. A cable TV company was fined $15,000 by U.S. District Court for sexual discrimination of an applicant.
 The company’s law firm asked me to provide a three-hour seminar on Equal Employment Opportunity laws as part of the sentencing to close the case.